 A debut novel about grief, friendship and our longing for life to make sense.

-Everything Happens for a Reason, published by Orenda Books, will be available wherever you buy your books, including Bookshop.org, Waterstones and Amazon.
+Everything Happens for a Reason, published by Orenda Books, is available wherever you buy your books, including Bookshop.org, Waterstones, The Guardian Bookshop and Amazon.

-Right now, you can buy the EBook and pre-order the Paperback at a special sale price on Orenda's website.
+Right now, you can buy the EBook and Paperback at a special sale price on Orenda's website.